This post explores the stunning knits seen in the TV show Outlander, including many beginner, intermediate and advanced Outlander knitting patterns.

 There are also many great oversized sweater knitting patterns – take a look at this post and find something you can make for fall.

-For more Outlander inspired patterns you may also be interested in:
+For more free Outlander inspired patterns you may also be interested in:

 - Fraser’s Ridge Fingerless Mittens Pattern

 - The Brianna Cowl Pattern